navyajammalamadaka/Embedded-Gyrometer/README.md

 sensing, and control mechanisms.
 Image blurring in cameras can be compensated by using Gyroscope Sensor-based optical image stabilization system.

-3.OVERVIEW OF PROGRAMMING LANGUAGE USED
+## OVERVIEW OF PROGRAMMING LANGUAGE USED
 1) EMBEDDED C: Embedded C programming plays a key role to make the microcontroller run & perform the preferred actions.
 At present, we normally utilize several electronic devices like mobile phones, washing machines, security systems, refrigerators, digital cameras, etc. The controlling of these